Create AWS Cognito User Pools

 Why can't I remove SMS configuration from my user pool?

-Cognito API restrictions prevent removing SMS configuration once applied.
-The resource ignores removal attempts by disabling drift detection.
-Use pulumi taint to force recreation if you need to remove it.
+Cognito API restrictions prevent removing smsConfiguration once applied.
+The resource ignores removal attempts to protect user data.
+Use the taint command to force recreation if you need to remove it.

-The smsAuthenticationMessage must contain the {####} placeholder, which gets replaced with the authentication code.
+smsAuthenticationMessage must contain the {####} placeholder, which gets replaced with the verification code.

-Use accountRecoverySetting with a recoveryMechanisms array.
-Specify name (verified_email or verified_phone_number) and priority for each mechanism.
+Configure accountRecoverySetting with recoveryMechanisms, specifying name (verified_email or verified_phone_number) and priority for each mechanism.

-Set deletionProtection to ACTIVE to prevent accidental deletion (default is INACTIVE).
-You must deactivate it before you can delete the user pool.
+Set deletionProtection to ACTIVE.
+You must change it back to INACTIVE before you can delete the pool.
+The default is INACTIVE.

 Using a different cloud?